jasongraham/oldblog/_posts/2009-12-14-howto_secure_firefox.markdown

 * #### Symlinking to /dev/null ####

-	In Ubuntu and most other Linux distributions, Adobe Flash settings are stored in `~/.adobe` and the cookies themselves in `~/.macromedia` folders.
+	In most Linux distributions, Adobe Flash settings are stored in `~/.adobe` and the cookies themselves in `~/.macromedia` folders.
 I have these simlinked to `/dev/null` (effectively a [black hole][]) so that anything trying to write to these folders doesn't get an error message, but nothing ever gets written to disk.

 {% highlight bash %}
 rm -rf ~/.adobe ~/.macromedia